montyly/gueb/README.md

 * The green node is the free site
 * The red node is the use site
 * Others nodes in color represent the sub-graph leading to the use-after-free
-* Nodes of the same function are grouped
+* Nodes of the same function are grouped into boxes

-You can create a control-flow graph that not include arc between ret of functions and the caller with :
+You can create a representation that not include arc between ret of functions and the caller with :
 ```
 gueb -reil gnome-nettool -func info_get_nic_information -flow-graph-dot -flow-graph-call-disjoint
 ```